-Kegging and force carbonating hard cider has many benefits over traditional bottling and while it requires more equipment, kegging is totally worth it!
+Are you tired of filling and capping bottles?
+Kegging and force carbonating hard cider has many benefits over traditional bottling and while it requires more equipment, finishing cider in a keg is totally worth it!

 Clean and sanitize the keg and all equipment before beginning.
 A good practice is to disassemble the inlet and outlet poppets, remove the dip tube and soak everything.
 Especially the first time you use the keg.
 At this time, inspect all of the seals and replace if needed.

-With the keg reassembles and lid off, attach the CO2 to the gas in poppet, purge the air in the keg with CO2 to remove any oxygen.
-Oxygen in the keg will cause your cider to taste like cardboard!
+With the keg reassembled and lid off, attach the CO2 to the gas in poppet, purge the air from the keg with CO2 to remove any oxygen.
+Oxygen in the keg can cause oxydation which will make your cider to taste like cardboard!

-Once the cider is in the keg, install the lid and slowly turn on the CO2 to check for leaks.
+When the keg is full, install the lid and slowly turn on the CO2 to check for leaks.
 Turn up the CO2 pressure to about 15psi, or your desired force carbonation pressure.

 While all of the headspace in the keg should be CO2, some air may have made its way into the keg during the filling process.
 To remove the air, simply purge the keg a couple of times by pulling the relief valve (ball lock keg) or removing the GAS fitting and pushing down on the poppet (pin lock keg).
 Verify inlet and outlet so you do not get a cider shower!

 I prefer a lot of carbonation in my ciders, like tonic water explosion carbonation (some may say over carbonated).
-I like the back of my throat tingle and that is nearly impossible to achieve with bottled cider.
+I like the back of my throat tingling!

-To carbonate your keg of cider, connect the CO2 to the gas inlet fitting and set the regulator to approximately 15psi.
+To carbonate the keg of cider, connect the CO2 tank to the gas inlet fitting and set the regulator to approximately 15psi.
 Place the keg in a refrigerator or cool location for a few days to allow the CO2 to dissolve and force carbonate the cider.